Search our website

 The church was dedicated by the Bishop of Rochester, Rt.
 Revd Dr Chevasse.

-1948 - The Parish Boundaries were redrawn and effectively this placed the church within the boundary of Tonbridge Parish Church of Sts.
-Peter & Paul.
+1948 - The Parish Boundaries were redrawn and effectively this placed the church within the boundary of Tonbridge Parish Church of St Peter & Paul.
 Parish meetings were held and there is a record of the minutes of these meetings included in these documents.
 The matter was vigorously discussed, as can be seen.
-Agreement was finally reached that the church should become part of the Anglican Church of Sts.
-Peter and Paul, Tonbridge.
+Agreement was finally reached that the church should become part of the Anglican Church of St Peter and Paul, Tonbridge.

 1954 - Fish Hall Mission Church became part of Sts Peter and Paul Church, Tonbridge.
 Services were held as follows: